 5. It’s highly recommended to… recommend

-One of the most important sources of new prospects are also current TSH employees.
+One of the most important sources of new prospects is also current TSH employees.
 A good deal of our developers is involved in tech events and other community initiatives.
 As a result, they have a lot of developer friends.
 They are happy to recommend The Software House because they know they do them a favor.
 Our HR will in fact hire a lot of them.
 Hiring a developer from recommendations can create a snowball effect and they themselves will bring in even more interesting candidates.

 6. Are you doing something awesome?
 Tell the world about it!

 Hiring a developer is one thing.
 Keeping skilled people aboard is another

 1. Making sure it doesn’t feel like a daunting job

 At first glance, it might seem that activities such as playing football and video games together, organising running challenges on Endomondo, an ever-growing base of custom emojis and a long-running meme series are not part of your typical job day.
 But we found out that not only do they not have a negative long-term impact on productivity, but also ensure that working at The Software House feels like something more than just a duty.
 It’s a place where people enjoy themselves – with just the right amount of project-focus needed to shape ambitious technology services.

 2. And when it does, it’s challenging and rewarding